NVISOsecurity/osquery-discord-notifier/README.md

 * * * * * run-one /repos/osquery-discord-notifier/.venv/bin/python /repos/osquery-discord-notifier/osquery_discord_notifier.py > /var/log/osquery_discord_notifier.log
 ```

+## Bot commands

+### !stats
-9. (Optional) You can perform a "liveness" check on the bot simply by sending it the message ``!stats``, which will respond with the server uptime:
+You can perform a "liveness" check on the bot simply by sending it the message ``!stats``, which will respond with the server uptime:

 ![Example Image 3](docs/example_server_uptime.png)

+### !events

+Send message ``!events`` to get an overview of the 5 latest events in the monitored osquery log file (or a truncated version in case the message exceeds the Discord limit of 2000 characters).

 ## Example alerts